EthanGuo666/LeetCodeProblems/README.md

 Keep going Ethan, time will witness the change.

 ## 💡Inspirations
-My thoughts will come out here soon.
+My thoughts will come out soon.